-2. Mount the created directory (/mnt/ffdata/ffupload in the example) into the findface-cibr-findface-upload-1 container.
-To do so, open the /opt/findface-cibr/ docker-compose.yaml configuration file and list it in the volumes of the findface-upload section instead of the default /opt/findface-cibr/data/findface-upload directory.
+Mount the created directories (/mnt/ffdata/ffupload and /mnt/ffdata/findface-security in the example) into the corresponding containers.
+To do so, open the /opt/findface-cibr/docker-compose.yaml configuration file and list them in the volumes of the sections mentioned in the example instead of the default directories.